CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 This article uses macOS M1 as an example.

-• Architecture: For M1, remember to select ARM64 for faster execution.
+Architecture: Remember to select ARM64 on M1 for faster execution

-# Create a Runner directory at your desired path
+# Create the Runner directory at your desired path

 mkdir actions-runner && cd actions-runner